vimlet/eon/docs/release/tutorial/entries/[2]Tutorial/[1]Quick  Start.md

 ## Learn more...

-You can keep learning more about vComet components in the [Components Usage](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=tutorial&file=entries/Component%20Usage.md) and [Components Creation](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=tutorial&file=entries/Component%20Creation.md). tutorials.
+You can keep learning more about using vComet components in the To-Do List Tutorial and more about creating your own and managing state in the Game of Life Tutorial.

- You can also learn about the guts of vComet components and its patterns in the [manual section](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=manual&file=entries/Introduction.md&link=Welcome).
+ You can also learn about the guts of vComet components and its patterns in the Core Introduction.